The most common causes of low water pressure

 2. Mineral Buildup

 Another common cause lies within your own pipes and fixtures; mineral buildup slowly accumulates over time, reducing the diameter of the waterway and restricting its flow.
-If you notice a drop in water pressure, it’s a good idea to have your pipes flushed and inspected by an experienced plumbing professional.
+If you notice a drop in water pressure, it’s a good idea to get updates and to have your pipes flushed and inspected by an experienced plumbing professional.

 3. Corroded Pipes